-During the antigen-driven B cell response, within a germinal center (GC) present in the draining lymph node(s), B{mem} and PC arise along differential, affinity-driven maturation pathways (Fig. 1).
-Briefly, when germinal center B cells (GCB) undergo proliferation and acquire somatic hypermutations (SHM) (see Note 2), daughter cells arise with mutated antigen-binding sites of their B cell antigen receptors (BCR) (see Note 3).
-Because SHM occurs somewhat randomly, a subset of these mutated BCR can acquire an increased affinity for the antigen, although the affinity of most BCR is either unaltered or attenuated as a result of these mutations.
-In subsequent steps, the progeny of GCB that gained an increased affinity for the antigen undergoes additional cycles of proliferation, SHM, and affinity-based positive selection.
-Multiple repetitions of this process eventually lead to the differentiation of PC, which constitutes the cellular basis of the affinity-matured antibody response.
-Progeny of GCB that do not meet the increasingly stringent antigen-driven affinity selection criterion (see Note 4) exit the GC and become long-lived B{mem} .
+During the antigen-driven B cell response, within a germinal center (GC) present in the draining lymph node(s), Bmem and PCs arise along differential, affinity-driven maturation pathways (Figure 1).
+Briefly, when germinal center B cells (GCB) undergo proliferation and acquire somatic hypermutations (SHM), (Note 2) daughter cells arise with mutated antigen-binding sites of their B cell antigen receptors (BCR) (Note 3).
+Because SHM occur somewhat randomly, a subset of these mutated BCR can acquire an increased affinity for the antigen, although the affinity of most BCR is either unaltered or attenuated as a result of these mutations.
+In subsequent steps, the progeny of GCB that gained an increased affinity for the antigen undergo additional cycles of proliferation, SHM, and affinity-based positive selection.
+Multiple repetitions of this process eventually lead to the differentiation of PC which constitute the cellular basis of the affinity-matured antibody responses.
+Progeny of GCB that do not meet the increasingly stringent antigen-driven affinity selection criterion (Note 4) exit the GC and become long-lived Bmem.

-B{mem} and PC, therefore, emerge along alternative routes driven by different selection criteria, and, subsequently, their frequencies are not necessarily linked.
-Consequently, one cannot expect antigen-specific serum antibody levels and B{mem} frequencies to be proportional to each other.
-From the above understanding of antigen-driven B cell differentiation, it also follows that, while both PC and B{mem} are antigen-specific (i.e., their BCR exceeds a minimal binding constant for antigen), PC (and hence secreted antibodies) constitute primarily the high affinity end of this affinity spectrum, while B{mem} also encompass a lower affinity fraction.
-Recent interpretation of these findings even implies that PC and B{mem} play fundamentally different roles in humoral immune defense [1].
+Bmem and PCs therefore emerge along alternative routes driven by different selection criteria, and subsequently their frequencies are not necessarily linked.
+Consequently, one cannot expect antigen-specific serum antibody levels and Bmem frequencies to be proportional to each other.
+From the above understanding of antigen-driven B cell differentiation it also follows that, while both PC and Bmem are antigen-specific (that is, their BCR exceeds a minimal binding constant for antigen), PC (and hence secreted antibodies) constitute primarily the high affinity end of this affinity spectrum, while Bmem also encompass a lower affinity fraction.
+Recent interpretation of these findings even implies that PC and Bmem play fundamentally different roles in humoral immune defense [1].